clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 This **should** give you a character with an expected "10.5" points per ability (or a sum of `63` in total), and the process looks like this:

-TODO: gif/video of how it looks
+TODO: gif of boring rolling

 It's a pretty dumb design idea to port the rolling mechanics from `d&d` into the game.
 In a normal campaign you'd get one chance rolling, but here, there's no downside to keeping going, encouraging excessive time investment (the irony in writing this blog post is not lost on me).
 They should have just gone for something like [5e point buy](https://chicken-dinner.com/5e/5e-point-buy.html).